 Don’t Miss the Subtle Warning Signs of Strokes

 A stroke occurs when blood flow to an area of the brain is cut off.
-This can happen to anyone at any time.
-When it does, brain cells are deprived of oxygen and begin to die.
+When it does, brain cells are deprived of oxygen and begin dying.
 The cells affected by that area of the brain can damage memory and muscle control.
 How the person is affected afterward depends on the severity of the stroke.
 People with small strokes may only have minor problems like temporary weakness in their limbs.
-Those with larger strokes may experience permanent paralyzation on one side of their body or lose their ability to speak.
-Some people recover completely from strokes, but unfortunately, more than 2/3 or survivors will have some type of disability.
-Strokes can be a devastating.
+Those with larger strokes may experience permanent paralysis on one side of their body or lose their ability to speak.
+Some people recover completely from strokes, but unfortunately, more than 2/3 of survivors will have some form of disability.
+Strokes can be devastating.
 It is important to be aware of the signs.

 You may have heard of the acronym used to identify when a stroke is happening; F.A.S.T.